 Fees and Costs for Stay or Dismissal

-Family Code section 3428 requires a court to assess fees and costs against a party who invokes the jurisdiction of an Orange County court unjustifiably.
+Family Code section 3428 requires a court to assess fees and costs against a party who invokes the jurisdiction of a California court unjustifiably.
 Fees and costs include any reasonable and necessary expenses associated with the litigation and can incorporate travel expenses and investigation fees and attorney fees.